 We advise you to reconsider your need to travel to Mauritania at this time due to the unpredictable security situation.
 If you do decide to travel to Mauritania, you should exercise extreme caution.
 If you are in Mauritania, avoid unnecessary local travel and monitor the media and other local information sources for information about possible new safety or security risks.

 You should avoid protests and demonstrations as they may turn violent.
 Protests and demonstrations have turned violent in Mauritania in the past.
-There were demonstrations in a number of locations across Mauritania in 2012, including in Nouakchott and there is a possibility of further demonstrations.
+There have been demonstrations in a number of locations across Mauritania since 2012, including in Nouakchott, and there is a possibility of further demonstrations.

 Commercial and internet fraud is prevalent and often originates in West African countries.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some victims have been killed.
 Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.
 If you are a victim of a financial scam, we advise you to obtain legal advice and not to travel to Africa to seek restitution as there is a risk of physical assault from the perpetrators.
 Our information on International Financial Scams provides more detail on these types of scams.